nanorocksArchive/poco-php/README.md

 This will install pocoPHP and all required dependencies. pocoPHP requires PHP 7.1 or newer.

 ### Frameworks skeleton
-We demnostrate for how to build url shortener and how to organize your code.
+We demonstrate how to build a URL shortener and how to organize your code.
 It's easy to follow and to make clean-up.
-Currently we don't support full-doc for this framework.
+Currently, we don't support full-doc for this framework.

 ### Core packages and autoload
 - [Templating Twig](https://packagist.org/packages/twig/twig)